coding-fortunatus/financeAuditor/README.md

 ## Features:

-Track all financial transactions, including income, expenses, and transfers.
+Track all financial transactions, including budgets, and expenses.
 Create and manage budgets.
-Generate reports on financial performance, including income statements, balance sheets, and cash flow statements.
+Generate reports on financial performance, balance sheets.
-Export reports to PDF or CSV format.
+Export reports to PDF.

 ## Requirements:

 PHP 7.2 or higher
 MySQL 5.7 or higher

 ## Installation:

 Clone the repository to your local machine: git clone https://github.com/coding-fortunatus/financeAuditor.git Create a database for the project.